“Mix It Up at Lunch Day” – Has Your School Signed Up?

 Teaching Tolerance provides free resources online to help school staff with the preparation and implementation.
 As more schools participate, there are also a growing number of examples of the impact and the diverse approaches to preparation and follow up.
 Here is the list of model schools.

-This year Mix It Up Day is October 30.
+This year Mix It Up Day is October 25, 2016.
 It is not too late to add your school to the map.
-Register now to help turn the map green.
+Teaching Tolerance outlines how to get started in six easy steps.